How to Write a Competitive Intelligence Report in 2026

 What is a competitive intelligence report?

-How often should you update a competitive intelligence report?
+How long should a competitive intelligence report be?

 What are the key components of a CI report?